CodeWithEugene/TrackFree.me/README.md

 ## 🌐 Deployment

-TrackFree.me is deployed on **Azure Static Web Apps** for scalability and reliability.
+TrackFree.me is deployed on **Netlify** for scalability and reliability.

 ---

 ## 🤝 Contributing

-We welcome contributions!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+COMING SOON
 ---

 ## 📄 License